 3.9 Prescription Drugs

 Prescription drugs must be taken by persons prescribed only for the intended use and in the prescribed manner as directed by their doctor.
-It should be noted that medicinal marijuana is not permitted in University Housing even if resident is an authorized user.
+Medicinal marijuana is not permitted in University Housing even if resident is an authorized user.

 Deliberate misuse of any chemicals, substance or other product that has mood-altering capabilities, outside of its singular and legally intended use, is prohibited.